shileyzee22/shileyzee22.github.io/README.md

-# [Farinde Olasile Lateefat] - Data Analysis Portfolio
+# Farinde Olasile Lateefat — Data Analysis Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This is my personal data analysis portfolio website, hosted on GitHub Pages.
+It showcases projects I have built using real and simulated datasets, applying tools across the full data analysis workflow — from cleaning and transformation to visualisation and storytelling.

+---

+## 🙋 About Me

+I am a data analyst with a focus on turning raw data into clear, actionable insights.
+My work spans exploratory analysis, dashboard design, and data transformation, with a particular interest in projects that have real-world impact — from water access infrastructure to inventory management.

+---
 ## About This Portfolio Template

 This portfolio is designed to demonstrate skills in: